High-rate quantum LDPC codes for long-range-connected neutral atom registers: Discussion

 Finally, while we have focused here on how to achieve long-lived quantum memory, quantum computation will require implementing fault-tolerant logical gates.
 Various proposals have been made to perform logical gates with LDPC codes including using non-destructive Pauli measurements assisted with non-local gates \cite{doi:10.1126/sciadv.abn1717} and code switching to another stabilizer code like the surface code \cite{xu2023constantoverhead}.
-Recent work shows a way to perform a subset of Clifford gates transversally in HGP codes \cite{Quintavalle2023partitioningqubits}.
-The La-cross codes with open boundaries are square but not symmetric HGP codes and some of those techniques could be used to allow for transversal gates even while maintaining restricted non-locality for both stabilizers and logical gates by trapping the atoms in a folded triangular configuration in a static plane.
+Recent work shows a way to perform transversally logical Hadamard (H) and logical CZ gates within the same array patch of HGP codes \cite{Quintavalle2023partitioningqubits}.
+We note that La-cross codes with open boundaries are square but not symmetric HGP codes and they may allow for transversal H and CZ gates by trapping the atoms in a folded triangular configuration in a static plane without increasing the connectivity requirements.
+Alternatively, one can use our QEC method for static memory and then physically transport qubits for performing logical computation, as demonstrated in Refs.~\cite{Bluvstein_2023} for transversal CNOT gates between different array patches of surface codes.